concord-consortium/lab/readme.md

 ### Generated Lab Modules: `lab/`

 The `lab/` directory contains the lab modules generated from JavaScript source code in the `src/lab/` directory.
+The `lab/` directory is not checked into the repository

 Here are the standard lab modules: